 Final shape the dough

-- Once the 20 minutes are up proceed to final shape each dough ball the exact same way you pre-shaped them.
+- Once the 20 minutes are up, proceed to shape each dough ball the way you pre-shaped them.

 - Cover the dough with the remaining tea towel and put them both in the fridge to retard for at least 8 hours up to 48 hours.